ACl365/online-retail-clv-baseline/clv-write_up_v1.md

 The model fitting followed these steps:
 1. Data was split into calibration (first 9 months) and holdout (last 3 months) periods
 2. BG/NBD model was fitted on the calibration data to predict transaction frequency
-3. Model parameters were optimized using maximum likelihood estimation
+3. Model parameters were optimised using maximum likelihood estimation
 4. Model performance was validated by comparing predicted vs. actual purchases in the holdout period
 5. Gamma-Gamma model was fitted to predict monetary value per transaction
 6. Combined models provided full CLV predictions for future periods (3, 6, and 12 months)